top of page

 Why you're still struggling with (consistent) self-care...
+[CYCLE BREAKERS]

-Don’t get me wrong, I love how popular ‘self care’ has become.
-Endless tweetables and pretty quote visuals on Instagram and Pinterest about hashtag-self-care.
-For me, a problem has arose very akin to the boom in popularity that mental health has received: sensationalistic popularity without proper understanding or context to execute.
+To me, a problem has also been created very akin to the boom in popularity that mental health has received: sensationalistic popularity without proper understanding or context to execute longterm.

-Does this mean people should stop posting about self care or mental health awareness?
-Obviously and absolutely not.
-It does implicate though, that the way we talk about these things is lacking some depth, realism, and context that could be resulting in the authenticity and impact of the message depreciating in effect.
-This kind of result can lead to tons of people excited and talking about a particular subject/topic…all while truly making no real, sustainable, and consistent progress in that area offline.
+It does imply, though, that the way we talk about these things is lacking some depth, realism, and context that could be resulting in the authenticity and impact of the message depreciating in effect.

-Lot’s of excitement…less breakthrough and transformation–that’s not really ideal is it?
+Lot’s of excitement…less breakthrough and transformation–that’s not really ideal, is it?

 I recently made a YouTube video chatting with the little community we’re growing over there (yay!) about this topic (feel free to subscribe and join us): why so many are still struggling with self care despite the hype.